nqasanova/Bookstore-CLI/README.md

 # Bookstore-CLI

 ## Overview
-This Java application demonstrates a comprehensive implementation of a bookstore database, covering schema design, CRUD operations, transaction handling, and metadata access.
+This Java application demonstrates a comprehensive implementation of a bookstore database, covering CRUD operations, transaction handling, and metadata access.
 The application is built to interact with a relational database, allowing users to manage books, authors, orders, and customers seamlessly.

 ## Table of Contents
  - [Installation](#installation)